apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 #### PyTorch

-You need to provide a path to a file that contains the model saved weights.
+You need to provide a path to a file that contains the model's saved weights.
 This path must be accessible by the pipeline.
 To use pre-trained models with the RunInference API and the PyTorch framework, complete the following steps:

 1. Download the pre-trained weights and host them in a location that the pipeline can access.
 2. Pass the path of the model weights to the PyTorch `ModelHandler` by using the following code: `state_dict_path=<path_to_weights>`.